Lupus and Rib Pain: Causes and 9 Ways To Manage It | MyLupusTeam

 Lupus can cause complications — secondary conditions that develop as a result of another health condition.
 Several lupus conditions may lead to rib or chest pain.
 Alternatively, rib pain may be a result of other issues unrelated to your lupus.

-Lupus commonly leads to joint pain and swelling, and may affect the joints in your ribs.
-The condition can cause costochondritis — inflammation in your costochondral joints, the cartilage-containing joints that connect your ribs to your sternum or breastbone.
+Lupus commonly leads to joint pain and swelling and may affect the joints in your upper body.
+Costochondritis, an inflammation of the joints connecting your ribs to your breastbone, is more common in people with lupus.

 Costochondritis pain typically:

-• Occurs in your ribs in the front or back of your body
+• Develops in your ribs in the front or back of your body

 • Increases when you cough, sneeze, or take a deep breath